 There are a number of diagnostic tools available to help pinpoint the cause of infertility.
 After undergoing evaluation through a comprehensive physical exam and medical history, a fertility specialist will initiate a series of specific diagnostic investigations based upon his/her suspicion of the source of infertility.
 Causes of infertility can generally be classified within the following areas: the female eggs and endocrine system, the female pelvic cavity (tubal damage, endometriosis, uterine problems, fibroids), , or semen quality and the male reproductive tract, or timing and technique of sexual relations.
-A glossary of medical terms is provided at the end of this page to clarify medical terminology that may be difficult to understand.
+A glossary of medical terms is provided at the end of this page to clarify medical terminology commonly used in fertility treatment.

 - Female endocrine system investigation

 - Pelvic Factor Investigation in the female pelvic cavity to detect disorders such as tubal disease, endometriosis, uterine problems, fibroids, PCOS, ovulatory disorder, diminished ovarian reserve.

 - Male Factor Investigation to detect male infertility causes such as low sperm count, decreased sperm motility, abnormal sperm morphology, or male reproductive system disease that reduce male fertility.

 - Female Endocrine System Investigation

 If a fertility specialist suspects that the source of infertility may be related to ovulatory irregularity or other problems within the female endocrine system, the testing protocols outlined below will most likely be undertaken.
 Treatments for diagnoses within this category are expanded upon further in our Hormonal Therapy section.